 - 9.3.1 Creating ongoing faculty appointments in a sustainable way provides the best conditions for ensuring program viability, student success, and employee satisfaction.
 Therefore, where ongoing workload is sufficient, the University shall recruit and appoint regular, rather than non-regular faculty members. - 9.3.2 Where ongoing full-time work is created (e.g. through the addition of new programs) which can be filled by a single faculty member, a regular position will be created.

-9.4 CONVERSION OF FACULTY (INSTRUCTIONAL AND NON-INSTRUCTIONAL) TO REGULAR STATUS the department with less than a full-time appointment; and this will be done prior to any posting of this work.
+9.4 CONVERSION OF FACULTY (INSTRUCTIONAL AND NON-INSTRUCTIONAL) TO REGULAR STATUS

 Nothing in Article 9.4 prohibits the Employer's right to regularize any position as it deems necessary.